 - • The frequency of interaction between the persons involved in the relationship

-Stalking is defined as a course of conduct directed at a specific person that would cause a reasonable person to feel fear.
+Stalking is defined as a course of conduct directed at a specific person that would cause a reasonable person to feel fear and/or substantial emotional distress.
 A course of conduct is a pattern of behavior composed of two or more acts over any period of time.
 Stalking can happen to anyone of any race, age, sexual orientation, religion or gender and can affect every aspect of a victim’s life.

 3. Reporting Sexual Harassment or Sexual Violence

 To the BSC:

 Members and employees who feel they have been a victim of, or who have been witness to, Sexual Harassment or Sexual Violence should inform their supervisor, unit-level manager or a Central Office Supervisor.
 If the alleged perpetrator is an employee, reports should be made directly to the Executive Director and investigation and disciplinary action related to employment will be in accordances with BSC employment policies/practices.

 Members who believe the alleged respondent is a danger to themselves or the community are strongly encouraged to contact the Executive Director or call the BSC Emergency number outside of business hours.

 All reports of alleged violations of this Policy will be investigated and appropriate disciplinary action will be taken regardless of whether a police report has been filed.
 The BSC will evaluate allegations of Sexual Harassment and Sexual Violence and, if a respondent is found responsible for violating policy, will take disciplinary action in accordance with the BSC Grievance Procedure set forth policy VII.E.
 All complaints regarding current BSC members must be made prior to the respondent's conclusion of their contract with the BSC.
 Complaints regarding non-current BSC members may be reported per the BSC PNG Policy.